 This appliance is not suitable for use in a shared flue.
-This appliance requires a direct flue connection to the spigot.
-It is essential that all connections between the stove and chimney-flue are sealed and made airtight with sealing rope, clamping rings and/or fire cement or heat resisting cement where required.
+This appliance requires a direct flue connection to the spigot, and ensure it is T600 rated Ref Building Regulations Doc J. It is essential that all connections between the stove and chimney-flue are sealed and made airtight with sealing rope, clamping rings and/or fire cement or heat resisting cement where required.